siilisolutions/hedge/README.md

 Azure users: You can modify the resulted function.json if you need to incorporate seconds in your cron expression

+Azure **:queue** specific:
+`:accessRights "Manage"` or `:accessRights "Listen"` - if defined, will use servicebus queue/topic queue instead of storage queue
+`:connection "ENV_VARIABLE"` - function app environmental variable that holds the connection string to the queue service (for example AzureWebJobsStorage for storage queues)
+`:subscription "subscriptionName"` - if defined together with `:accessRights`, will use a service bus topic & subscription.
+Subscription will be created if it does not exist.

+If your function throws an unhandled exception or fails, the message is returned to the queue, retried and finally put into poison queue (azure storage queue) or dead-letter queue (servicebus queue).

+Note: It might be that it is not possible to put a servicebus topic message to dead-letter queue (when your function fails), because design decisions in Azure function runtime.

+Storage Queue polling frequency and servicebus queue settings for the function app runtime can be set in **host.json**, see https://docs.microsoft.com/en-us/azure/azure-functions/functions-host-json#queues

+Please note you must create the queues/topics yourself (you can do it through the portal or use Azure Storage Explorer with storage Queues).

 ### Handler signatures

 Short examples on handler signatures: